Arnav-Kumar-7300/digital-literacy-project/README.md

 ## 📌 Project Overview

-The repository contains my Digital Literacy Project Portfolio, undertaken as part of the CSE0001 course.
+The repository contains my Digital Literacy Project, undertaken as part of the CSE0001 course.
 As a Student Digital Ambassador, this project aims to promote awareness on the use of digital tools, professional communication, online presence, and cyber safety.

-The portfolio is divided into five tasks, each representing a module of digital literacy.
+The project is divided into five tasks, each representing a module of digital literacy.
 It demonstrates both practical work and reflections on learning outcomes.

 ## 📂 Repository Structure
 - **README.md** → Project overview and summary